Reliable Business Insurance in Massachusetts

 - Safety practices of the business

-Business insurance is typically tax-deductible as long as you’re running a business, profession, or trade.
-Some exemptions apply, so, it’s important to read your policy carefully and talk to your tax preparer.
+Business insurance is typically tax-deductible.
+Some exemptions apply, so it’s important to read your policy carefully with your tax preparer.

 If you have the proper liability in place and the cost doesn’t exceed your coverage limits, your business insurance will protect you in a lawsuit.
 Some exclusions apply.
 Additionally, coverage, like a commercial umbrella policy, can extend your liability coverage.

-Massachusetts law requires a business to carry workers’ compensation on all employees no matter how many hours they work.
-Purchasing a Business Owners Policy is not mandatory per MA state laws but highly recommended.
+Massachusetts law requires businesses with employees to carry workers’ compensation.
+Purchasing business insurance is not mandatory per state laws but highly recommended.

-Business insurance can protect your hard-earned dreams from potential risks faced by any business.
+Business insurance can protect your hard-earned dreams from potential risks.
 The LoPriore team provides insurance that fits your lifestyle.
-We take the time to understand your business needs to advise you about your the best Massachusetts business insurance plans.
+We take the time to understand your business needs to expertly advise you.

 Have any Question?
 Ask us anything, we’d love to answer!